JaykeBird/ssui/README.md

 ## Included

-### Windows
+### Basic Windows

+- **ThemedWindow** - a basic WPF window, with the SsuiTheme property added in
-- **FlatWindow** - a basic WPF window with a flat appearance and additional functionality
+- **FlatWindow** - drop-in replacement for a WPF window, with a flat appearance and additional functionality

+### Dialogs

 - **ColorPickerDialog** - a WPF dialog for selecting colors, either from swatches, using sliders, or from an image or color palette file
 - **FontSelectDialog** - a WPF dialog that allows the user to select a font, as well as other properties like size and style
 - **MessageDialog** - a MessageBox dialog in the FlatWindow/SSUI style, with additional functions and buttons (similar to the Windows TaskDialog)
 - **StringInputDialog** - a WPF dialog to allow users to input a string, similar to the input dialog JOptionPane from Java's Swing library
+- **MultilineStringInputDialog** - similar to the StringInputDialog, but allows users to include multiple lines of text
+- **LinearGradientEditorDialog** - found in *SolidShineUi.PropertyList.Dialogs*, allows you to edit a LinearGradientBrush
+- **RadialGradientEditorDialog** - found in *SolidShineUi.PropertyList.Dialogs*, allows you to edit a RadialGradientBrush

 ### Controls

+- **CheckBox** - a box that can be checked; it is larger than the standard WPF CheckBox and offers more customization
 - **ClickSelectTextBox** - a TextBox, that automatically selects all the text within when you click on it
-- **CheckBox** - a box that can be checked; it is larger than the standard WPF CheckBox and offers more customization
+- **ContentControlWithMenu** - displays some UI elements on one side, and then a menu on the other side (or below)
 - **ContextMenu** - a context menu with a flat style to match the rest of the library
+- **DoubleSpinner** - also known as a NumericUpDown; select a number by typing it in, clicking up or down, or entering in a math expression
 - **EnumComboBox** - a ComboBox pre-filled with the values of an enumerator
-- **ExperimentalPropertyList** - view and edit the properties of any WPF control or C# object (despite the name, it is now stable, it will be renamed in 2.0)
 - **FileSelect** - select one or more files, via the Browse button or drag-and-drop
 - **FlatButton** - a flat-styled button with a lot of customization options (including toggle-button functions)
-- **DoubleSpinner** - also known as a NumericUpDown; select a number by typing it in, clicking up or down, or entering in a math expression
+- **FlatRepeatButton** - similar to the WPF RepeatButton, but with the appearance of the FlatButton, and a few extra fine-control options
 - **IntegerSpinner** - the same as the DoubleSpinner, but only allows integer values (and can display hex numbers)
 - **LinkTextBlock** - a TextBlock that acts as a hyperlink
 - **LongSpinner** - the same as the IntegerSpinner, but stores numbers as a `long` (for larger values)
 - **Menu** - a menu bar and menu with a flat, colored style
 - **MenuButton** - a flat-styled button that opens a menu when you click on it
+- **ParticleEmitter** - generate a bunch of 2-D particles for your app, to add some sparkles or motion
+- **PositionSelect** - select a 2-D coordinate between (0,0) and (1,1) (use `PointMultiplerConverter` to use with a larger range)
+- **PropertyList** - view and edit the properties of any WPF control or C# object
 - **SelectPanel** - a powerful panel to easily manage a list and select items from it
+- **SelectableItem** - a type of SelectableUserControl, use to display items in SelectPanel
+- **SplitButton** - a button that can display content and also a menu with more options
+- **StringSpinner** - similar to the DomainUpDown control in Windows Forms. allows users to select a value from a list of strings
 - **TabControl** - a flat-styled tab control, where each tab has a title, icon, and close button
+- **TimeSpinner** - a spinner that allows users to enter in a time value (supports any TimeSpan value, or TimeOnly in .NET 6+)

 ### Other Classes